TianxingWu/OpenVHead/README.md

 3. Open the folder as a project in Unity.

+4. Drag "MainScene" from Assets -> scenes to the Hierarchy and remove the "Untitled" scene.

-4. Press the Play button to run the project.
+5. Press the Play button to run the project.

-5. Press the "Start Thread" button on the UI to start the C# socket server.
+6. Press the "Start Thread" button on the UI to start the C# socket server.
 An output window should pop up and the Python client would start to communicate with the sever.
 Now the Python script would be running in the background to extract features from the video stream captured by camera and send them to Unity.
 The virtual character comes to life!

-6. Press the Play button again to stop the program.
+7. Press the Play button again to stop the program.
 It's not recommended to press the "Stop Thread" button since it seems to cause bugs from time to time.

 ### 3.2 Model Selection
 This system now has two character models with customized parameter settings.
 To change the character model, select the corresponding GameObject in the Scene hierarchy and unhide it by clicking on the toggle next to the object's name in the inspector, while the other GameObject should be hide.
 For example, if you want to change from model 1 to model 2, the settings should look like this: